Philadelphia Flyers: Rebuilding years (1991–1994)

-The trio of Lindros, Recchi and Brent Fedyk formed the Crazy Eights line in Lindros' first two years in the NHL, the eights being the player's jersey numbers (88, 8 and 18 respectively).
+The trio of Lindros, Recchi and Brent Fedyk formed the Crazy Eights line in Lindros' first two years in the NHL; the eights being the player's jersey numbers (88, 8 and 18 respectively).
 In 1992–93, Recchi set the franchise record for points in a season with 123 (53 goals and 70 assists) and Lindros scored 41 goals in 61 games.
 After struggling early, the Flyers made a run at the playoffs, but came four points short of the last spot.
-Head coach Bill Dineen was fired at the season's end, while Clarke left town again to become general manager of the expansion Florida Panthers.
+Head coach Bill Dineen was fired at the season's end, while Clarke resigned to become general manager of the expansion Florida Panthers.
+For 1993–94, Terry Simpson was hired as the new head coach, though the team did not make the playoffs.

-For 1993–94, Terry Simpson was hired as the new head coach in hopes of returning the Flyers to the playoffs after four consecutive off-years.
-Mark Recchi recorded 107 points (40 goals and 67 assists) and Lindros 97 (44 goals and 53 assists), while Mikael Renberg set a Flyers rookie record with 82 points.
-Offense was generated yet the Flyers still failed to clinch a playoff berth, again falling four points short of the final playoff spot.
 Jay Snider stepped down as president, forcing his father Ed Snider to take over day-to-day operations.

 Return to contention (1994–2004)

-The elder Snider had decided he had seen enough of Farwell as general manager, and began courting Bobby Clarke to leave his general manager post with Florida to return to Philadelphia.
-Farwell's last move as general manager was firing Simpson after a lackluster performance.
-Clarke returned to the general manager position prior to the lockout-shortened 1994–95 season and immediately began putting his stamp on the team.
-New head coach Terry Murray replaced Kevin Dineen as team captain with Lindros prior to the start of training camp.
-In order to shore up the defense, Ron Hextall was re-acquired from the Islanders and high-scoring winger Recchi was traded to Montreal for Eric Desjardins, Gilbert Dionne and John LeClair early in the abbreviated season.
+Clarke returned to the general manager position prior to the lockout-shortened 1994–95 season.
+They also traded Recchi to Montreal for Éric Desjardins, Gilbert Dionne and John LeClair.
+The Flyers initially struggled out of the gate, going only 3–7–1 through their first 11 games.
+Lindros and LeClair then teamed with Renberg to form the Legion of Doom line, a mix of scoring talent and physical intimidation.
+In their 37 games, the Flyers went 25–9–3.
+Lindros tied Jaromír Jágr for the regular season scoring lead and captured the Hart Memorial Trophy as the league's MVP.
+The playoff drought came to an end as the Flyers won their first division title in eight years and clinched the second seed in the Eastern Conference.
+After dispatching Buffalo in five and sweeping the defending Stanley Cup champion Rangers, the Flyers were upset in the conference finals to the eventual Stanley Cup champion New Jersey Devils in six games.

 Eric Lindros played for the Flyers from 1992 to 2000.